 In 2006 I was attending a Field Training Officer Class.
 Field Training Officers, or FTOs, train new police officers after they leave the academy on how to do field police work.
-As I perused the class syllabus I saw a topic which surprised me.
+As I perused the class syllabus I saw a topic that surprised me.
 A one hour block on dealing with military veterans who are training to be police officers.

-In law enforcement its generally accepted that veterans make good cops.
+In law enforcement, it’s generally accepted that veterans make good cops.
 They are recruited heavily and are often given preference during hiring.
 They adapt well to the job and are well respected.